 - Xiaomi portable battery – I lost my original one in London on a rather drunken evening, so I had to make do with a back up throughout Europe, but this is definitely an essential given how much I use my phone, and all my friends recommended it and I can see why!
 It charges your phone very quickly and can go about 4-5x before it needs to be recharged

-- Dropbox – I synced my phone photos to my computer as soon as I had wifi (sometimes shitty in places), and used it to transfer info between my computer and and used a Buffalo external HDD to back those up and keep my dropbox and camera from getting too full.
+- Dropbox [referral link]- I synced my phone photos to my computer as soon as I had wifi (sometimes shitty in places), and used it to transfer info between my computer and and used a Buffalo external HDD to back those up and keep my dropbox and camera from getting too full.
 I also carried an extra microSD card and thumbdrives just in case.
 Instagram was my most updated social media platform which followed my journey – I created a unique hashtag for each country I went to which made it easy for me to pull out photos of places to recommend people when I didn’t want to dig through my entire photo archive

-- For accommodation: Booking.com was my go-to in most places, followed by Hostelworld when I wanted to verify prices or reviews or find more ‘typical’ hostel type places.
+- For accommodation: Booking.com [affiliate link] was my go-to in most places, followed by Hostelworld when I wanted to verify prices or reviews or find more ‘typical’ hostel type places.
 AirBnB was for when the cheap hotels and hostels in a place just proved unsatisfactory.
 I usually booked accommodation for the next place when I knew how I was going to get there or my transport had already been fixed.
-That ranges anywhere from a few days in advance to on the afternoon in the city itself when I found a wifi spot
+That ranged anywhere from a few days in advance to on the afternoon in the city itself when I found a wifi spot

 - For transport: there isn’t one main platform I used, it usually depended on the country, and quite often I’d just turn up in the bus or train station and get my ticket directly.
 That said, I loved Polskibus in Poland and used a lot of Cruz del Sur buses in Peru.
 You’ll also be surprised how many countries get Uber, though it is of varying popularity.
 Bogota, Medellin and Lima were surprising spots for Uber for me and great for airport transfers, and I used it a fair bit in Bucharest as well